Real-Artisan/cloud-native-monitoring-app/README.md

 # Cloud Native Monitoring App

+### About

+This is a python app for monitoring CPU and memory usage and can run on a base machine as well as a Docker container or a Kubernetes cluster.
+I have leveraged some popular python modules in building this app as well and they all available in the requirments.txt file.
+I also want to give credit to @N4si for so much insight.

 ## How to Use
 I ran into a few complications when building this on MacOS but don't worry, this Readme contains every problem i faced and how to resolve them.